 An exciting and varied program of indoor and outdoor exhibitions and performances in and around the groups 16 art spaces.

-Other Satellite Shows Works by the artist KAWS
+Works by the artist KAWS

 Don’t miss American artist KAWS’ solo show, and meet and greet at HOCA Foundation, and Sandy and Shelby, the internet art darlings from Los Angeles, will be strutting their stuff at Avenue des Arts.
 Also check out Chinese artist Liu, Bolin master of camouflage, at Over the Influence Gallery.